Sage-Bionetworks/synapsePythonClient/docs/explanations/benchmarking.md

 S3 was not benchmarked again.

 As a result of these tests the sweet spot for thread count is around 50 threads.
-It is not reccomended to go over 50 threads as it resulted in signficant instability in the client.
+It is not recommended to go over 50 threads as it resulted in signficant instability in the client.

 | Test                      | Thread Count | Synapseutils Sync | os.walk + syn.store | Per file size |
 |---------------------------|--------------|-------------------|---------------------|---------------|